 BuzzFeed posted an article on February 1, 2016 showing how affordable and easy it is to prepare a week’s worth of dinners for two by spending approximately $20 at Trader Joe’s.
 You may have seen 1 Trip To Trader Joe’s + $20 = 5 Easy Vegan Dinners shared on Facebook and other social media sites.
-The original article from Spoon University, Make a Week’s Worth of Vegan Dinners for Two for Only $20 at Trader Joe’s, has been “liked” over 175,000 times!
+The original article from Spoon University, Make a Week’s Worth of Vegan Dinners for Two for Only $20 at Trader Joe’s, went viral and is still going strong.
+And now I’m sharing this BuzzFeed Trader Joe’s Challenge with you!

 Some of my friends from the Power to the Veg!
-Facebook group have decided to try this challenge, and I thought it would be fun to document my results and ask my lovely readers to participate with me.
-I will be posting the daily recipes I recreate from the BuzzFeed article, and I encourage you to cook along with me each day.
+Facebook group decided to try this BuzzFeed Trader Joe’s Challenge, and I thought it would be fun to document my results.

-Each meal will make two servings for dinner.
+Each meal makes two servings for dinner.
 Alternately you could double each recipe to serve four, or if you are cooking for yourself, you’ll have lunch for the next day to take to work or school.

-Your homework for this weekend is to go shopping at Trader Joe’s.
+Your homework before you start cooking is to go shopping at Trader Joe’s (or another grocery store).
 You will also need to set aside about an hour to do a little prepping and roasting.
-I will be making the recipes gluten-free, but still using ingredients from Trader Joe’s.
-The alternate ingredients I will be using are listed in parenthesis next to the original ingredients.
+I made the recipes gluten-free, but still using ingredients from Trader Joe’s.
+The alternate ingredients I used are listed in parenthesis next to the original ingredients.
 I also decided to purchase organic ingredients whenever available, so I spent a little more than $20.
 The choice is yours.

 - 1-16 ounce package angel hair pasta (or gluten-free pasta such as Trader Joe’s brown rice and quinoa spaghetti)